discordjs/guide/guide/preparations/README.md

 ## Installing a linter

-While you are coding, you may find that you run into numerous syntax errors, or just code in an inconsistent style.
+While you are coding, you may find that you run into numerous syntax errors or just code in an inconsistent style.
 It's highly urged that you install a linter to ease these troubles.
 While code editors generally are able to point out syntax errors, with a linter, you can coerce your coding to be in a specific style as you define in the configuration.
 While this is not required, it's strongly recommended.
 [Click here for the linter guide!](/preparations/setting-up-a-linter.md)